TU-Coding-Outreach-Group/intro-to-coding-2025/R/README.md

 R is a popular programming language that many researchers use for organizing data, visualizing data, and carrying out statistical analyses.

-By the end of this workshop series, our hope is that you will feel comfortable enough to work independently in R!.
+By the end of this workshop series, our hope is that you will feel comfortable enough to work independently in R!

 ## To-do before the tutorial
 1. **Download R**